wandb/docs/docs/guides/track/limits.md

 ### Distinct metric count

-Keep the total number of distinct metrics under 10,000.
-Logging beyond 10,000 distinct metrics can slow down your project workspaces and run table operations.
+For faster performance, keep the total number of distinct metrics in a project under 10,000.

 ```python
 import wandb